yiakwy/Onsite-Blackboard-Code-Interview/apollo/cpp/src/modules/solutions/Twenty_Four_Game.md

 2. Explanation:

 ```
-The arithmetic expression is equivalent to a expression tree where parenthesis eliminated.
+The arithmetic expression is equivalent to an expression tree where parenthesis eliminated.
 Here are possible solutions using brute force search of possible tree structures, we find:

 8*(7-4/1)
 8*(4/1-7)